ynam-fo-eno/ynam-fo-eno/README.md

 - 👋 Hi, I’m @ynam-fo-eno (TMK)
 - 👀 I’m interested in mobile apps
 - 🌱 I’m currently learning as much as I can
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything that'll build me.
 - 📫 How to reach me... baadaye
 - 😄 Pronouns: ...
 He/him
 - ⚡ Fun fact: ...
 Very strong bullet player on lichess (check out @kenyanMinato)